-Pipes, particularly galvanised steel pipes, have a shelf life.
-Actually, galvanised steel pipes can start corroding as early as 20 years after installation.
+Pipes, particularly galvanized steel pipes, have a shelf life.
+Actually, galvanized steel pipes can start corroding as early as 20 years after installation.
 Pipes made of copper can last for 50 years or more, while those made of brass can last for 40 to 70 years with little maintenance required.
 If you live in an old house, corrosion might be the issue.

 Otherwise, leaks, faulty fixtures, and other piping issues might the problem.

 10. Water Heater Failure